 Zugspitze, the Highest Peak in Germany

 After getting our fill of Neuschwanstein, we drove 45 minutes into Austria for a cable car trip up Zugspitze, Germany’s highest mountain.
 This mountain sits on the border between Austria and Germany, and can be accessed via cable car from both.
-Austria’s cable car costs 13 euros cheaper per person and it is less crowded than Germany’s cable car.
+Austria’s cable car costs less per person and it is less crowded than Germany’s cable car.

 In ten minutes the cable car took us from the valley to the peak of Zugspitze.
 We stepped out of the cable car into very chilly air.
 The four of us wandered between the Austrian and German sides of Zugspitze, enjoying views stretching out over the Alps all the way to Switzerland.
 It was amazing.

 On the German side the peak of Zugspitze can be climbed.
 People were climbing up the rocky peak, holding onto metal cables to prevent falling off the side of the mountain into the valley below.
 This looked like something we wanted to do!